zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Design and Document for Inheritance or else Prohibit it

+Title says it all.

 ### Prefer Interfaces to Abstract Classes

+__Tag__
+* AbstractMap
+* Map Interface

 Interface is not as hierarchical as abstract class, providing flexibility and robustness.

+For example:
-For example, `public class HashMap<K,V> extends AbstractMap<K,V>` where the abstract class provide skeleton implementation to ease the implementation burden for subclasses (Template Method pattern).
+* `public class HashMap<K,V> extends AbstractMap<K,V>` where the abstract class provide skeleton implementation to ease the implementation burden for subclasses (Template Method pattern).
+* `public abstract class AbstractMap<K,V> implements Map<K,V>` where the interface only provides function signatures.

 ### Design Interfaces for Posterity

 `Default Method` was added to interface in Java 8.
 It enables implementation of subroutines in an interface that are common to implementors, easing the burden of implementation of these subclasses.

 However it introduced breaking changes as well.
-For example, `Collection` interface has default implementation of `removeIf` that takes in a `Predicate` and call implementor's `remove` method and `iterator` method.
+For example, `Collection` interface has default implementation of `removeIf()` that takes in a `Predicate` and call implementor's `remove()` method and `iterator()` method.
 But this default implementation is not synchronized while this interface is implemented by `SynchronizedCollection`.
-Now that `SynchronizedCollection` has the obligation to override `removeIf` to ensure synchronization when its subclasses call `removeIf`.
+Now that `SynchronizedCollection` has the obligation to override `removeIf()` to ensure synchronization when its subclasses call `removeIf()`.
 So the release of the interface with such default method will bring in implementations that might not behave as expected if not overriden.

 ### Use Interface Only to Define Types

+Title says it all.

 ### Prefer Class Hierarchies to Tagged Classes

+Title says it all.

 ### Favor Static Nested Classes Over Nonstatic

+__Tag__
+* Nested Static Class
+* Nested Non-static Class

 __Nested Classes__

 A nested class should exist only to serve its outer class.
 Otherwise, declare a top-level class instead.

 Examples of static nested class: